wattdepot/wattdepot/docs/api/http.md

 ### GET /wattdepot/{group-id}/

-Retrieve the web interface for managing a group associated with a WattDepot server.
+Retrieve the web interface for managing a user group associated with a WattDepot server.

 -----------
 ## Collector